alan-lloyd/15-Front-End-Web-Development-ND-Project-2-Portfolio/README.md

   2. The different size image files use `<picture>`tags, to appear/be replaced by more appropriate size image  versions when screen sizes change.
 The very large 'android' image has 3 different size versions.

-  3. The application also uses `Flexbox` to dynamically create two horizontal rows when width makes it possible, the first for the left-hand `svg` color boxes with the large 'android' image to its right, and below that the three smaller images arranged in a horizontal line.
+  3. The application uses `Flexbox` to dynamically create three horizontal rectangular area behaviors when width makes it possible, the:
+  -  first for the top rows with logo and title texts arranged vertically
+  -  second the large 'android' image with two text items below it arranged vertically
+  -  third is below that with the three smaller images arranged horizontally.

   4. The web page has been tested for single-column display suitable for small mobile phones, for wider displays in iPads/tablets and full-screen PC displays.
 Modern browser versions Chrome, Firefox, Opera and MS Edge were used to test.

-  A.LLOYD 22/12/2017.
+  A.LLOYD 23/12/2017.